 Needlework teachers such as Miss Tucker taught particular designs – either patterns they had created themselves or ones that had been taught to them when they were learning the craft.
 Researchers today are able to trace many samplers back to their geographic origin because of certain teacher’s designs and techniques.
 We are very fortunate to have access to several samplers that, by their design, can be attributed to the teaching of Miss Tucker.
 In addition to these Bellefonte samplers, the exhibition will also present other Central Pennsylvania sampler examples along with information on how local women created linen from the flax grown in our fields, different sampler motifs and verses used, and information on preserving family samplers.

 In addition to several examples of local and regional samplers, local needlework artist, Ann Barton, explores the elements used by Miss Tucker in her own beautifully executed sampler.
 Ann painstakingly produced an embroidery chart and stitched the finished “Centre County” sampler.
-Ann and Lynda DeBrasky then worked together to create a reproducible version of this sampler pattern that will be available for sale in the museum store at the Mansion.
+Ann and Lynda DeBrasky then worked together to create a reproducible version of this sampler pattern that is available for sale in the museum store at the Mansion and online.

 March 19 – September 24, 2017